ChadBasical/fallout-campaign/content/Game Mechanics/Combat/Attacks.md

 The target gains one level of bleeding and gains one at the start of each of their turns until all levels of bleeding are healed.

 ### Intense Agony
-The target goes into shock and is [[dazed]] for 2 turns.
+The target goes into shock and is [[Dazed]] for 2 turns.

 ### Severed Leg/Foot
 The target loses a foot if their Luck score is equal to 6 or higher.
 The target loses their leg if their Luck score is equal to 5 or lower.
-If the target loses their foot: they go into [[shock]], gain two levels of[[ bleeding]], and their Agility ability score is reduced by 2.
+If the target loses their foot: they go into [[Shock]], gain two levels of[[Bleeding]], and their Agility ability score is reduced by 2.
 If the target loses their leg: they go into shock, gain four levels of bleeding, and their Agility ability score is reduced by 2 and their Strength ability score is reduced by 2.
 (But can take the [[Adaptive Reflexes]] perk!)
 Additionally, a creature who loses their foot or leg can only move a maximum of 20 feet on a turn.
 If the target loses all of their feet or legs, they fall prone and their only movement option is to crawl.

 ### Gut Wallop
-The target becomes [[dazed]] for the next 2 turns.
+The target becomes [[Dazed]] for the next 2 turns.

 ### Painful Collapse
-The target falls [[prone]] and becomes [[dazed ]]until the end of their next turn.
+The target falls [[Prone]] and becomes [[Dazed]]until the end of their next turn.

 ## Leg Cripple
 The target can only move a maximum of 20 feet on a turn until all their hit points are healed.